 - Lower costs of care

 Now more than ever it’s important to care for our providers as COVID-19 has changed the healthcare landscape.
 We need to look for ways to lighten the burden on clinicians and lessen their frustrations while they are trying to deliver care.
 From my personal experience, a common situation that frustrates clinicians is ineffective care team communication.
-The seemingly never-ending small frustrations and inefficiencies in many health system communication processes add up to a large opportunity to recover lost time for physicians, and to create an easier way for physicians to collaborate with the rest of the care team as well as their colleagues.
+The seemingly never-ending small frustrations and inefficiencies in many health system communication processes add up to a large opportunity to recover lost time for physicians, and to create an easier way for clinicians to collaborate with the rest of the care team as well as their colleagues.

-For many organizations, all attempts to track down providers have to go through an answering service, an operator, or the office.
+For many hospitals, most attempts to track down providers wind up going through an answering service, an operator, or the clinic office.
 Some physicians are fine sharing phone numbers with a few of their colleagues, but that may not be the best way to contact them.
-With a solution like Spok Go, you can directly send the messages via an online, secure directory and messaging system, thus eliminating the need to “track” anything down.
+With a solution like Spok Go, you can directly send messages via an online, secure directory and messaging system, thus eliminating the need to “track” anything down.
 You also have the options to text, page, or call after a simple lookup.

 Janet Smith RM 3201 5/2/1927 has a potassium of 3.0.
 Margaret Jones, RN x4-5212.

-Through an enterprise healthcare communications platform, organizations can perform periodic reviews and analytics to determine inappropriate, redundant, and/or unnecessary messages that add no value to the patient care process.
-One organization that I worked with eliminated a large percentage of unnecessary messages to providers by analyzing communication patterns and message content, implementing structured communication templates, and reinforcing proper use of communication tools.
+Through an enterprise healthcare communication platform, organizations can perform periodic reviews and analytics to determine inappropriate, redundant, and/or unnecessary messages that add no value to the patient care experience and increase provider frustration.
+It is possible to eliminate a significant amount of these unnecessary messages to providers by analyzing communication patterns and message content, implementing structured communication templates, and reinforcing proper use of communication tools.

 4. Can you eliminate speed bumps so providers can find the right on-call provider quickly?

-With ever-shifting call schedules, is there a unified, simple way for all providers to know exactly who to contact, and then be able to quickly communicate with that person?
-A unified call schedule as part of your communication structure creates a single source of truth, so care team members know who and how to contact for any given group or specialty.
+With constantly changing call schedules, is there a unified, simple way for all your providers to know exactly who to contact, and then be able to quickly communicate with that person?
+A unified call schedule as part of your communication system creates a single source of truth so care team members know who and how to contact any call group or specialty at any time.

-5. Is it easy to respond to messages or requests to close the communication loop?
+5. Is it a challenge to respond to messages and close the communication loop?

 Many communication loops can be closed by a simple response to a message, eliminating unnecessary phone calls and the uncertainty that a message may not have been received and viewed.
-Secure message solutions allow for an ongoing, asynchronous dialog that eliminates the frustration of phone tag and hold music when a phone call is not necessary.
+Intelligent Secure messaging solutions allow for an ongoing, asynchronous dialog that eliminates the frustration of phone tag and being placed on hold, thus eliminating an unnecessary phone call.

-Communications are often an undervalued component of ongoing wasted time and frustration for physicians.
+Poor clinical communication is often an undervalued component that can waste provider time and cause significant frustration for physicians.
 Addressing the clinician experience when it comes to clinical communication can be a major step forward to lessen provider frustration and burnout.
-In order to overcome these challenges and reach the goals of the quadruple aim, it will take a thoughtful, broad set of improvements, and communication workflow and technology improvements can make a meaningful difference.
-By eliminating many daily annoyances and streamlining communications, you are ultimately giving physicians precious time back in their day.
+In order to overcome these challenges and reach the goals of the quadruple aim, it will take a thoughtful, broad set of improvements, and communication workflows and technology improvements.
+These in turn can make a meaningful difference.
+By eliminating many daily annoyances and streamlining communications, you are ultimately giving clinicians precious time back in their lives.